ome/action-ice/README.md

         uses: ome/action-ice@v3
  ```

-If you wish to change the Java version, for example use Java 1.8
+If you wish to change the Java version and Python version, for example use Java 1.8 and Python 3.12

  ```
 on: [push]